Brazillian Jiu Jitsu

 Jiu-Jitsu, as an art unto itself, made its way into the west in the early 20th century as well.
 While there is no single style of Jiu-Jitsu that predominates in North America today, most practitioners seem to cover the same material in their studies, although there are a number of variations in the emphasis, be that towards the impact, throwing, or locking sides.

 Jiu-Jitsu is a devastatingly effective self-defence system.
 While the actual number of techniques may be relatively small (50) , the variations and flexibility within the system is limited only by the practitioners ability to understand and apply the techniques.
 Jiu-Jitsu is now undergoing somewhat of a rebirth, as people re-discover the numerous benefits, both practical and personal, of this dynamic and effective Combat System.

-Tuesday and Thursday nights from 7pm to 8pm
+Adults - Monday and Wednesday nights from 7pm to 8pm